-All freshman applications to Colorado State University must include at least one recommendation.
-One of the ways you can meet this requirement is by obtaining a letter of recommendation.
+All freshman applications to Colorado State University must include at least one letter of recommendation.

 At CSU, we review application materials in well rounded, or holistic way.
 Your recommendation can be an important resource to help us consider your academic preparation.
 It tells us about your character and strengths, giving us a more well-rounded view of your ability to succeed at CSU.

 Letters of recommendation also can play a valuable role in your scholarship search process, so it’s worth putting your best into the process.

 Follow our “dos and don’ts” to make sure that your recommendation is strong.